-5.2 Interaction with partners and other contracting parties
+6.2 Interaction with partners and other contracting parties

 IFE shall exercise due care in its involvement with partners, customers and suppliers.
-All cooperation agreements, work contracts and procurement contracts that IFE enters into must comply with IFE's Code of Conduct.
+All cooperation agreements, work contracts and procurement contracts that IFE enters into must comply with IFE's code of conduct for business partners and the agreement on responsible business operations.

-5.3 Corruption, money laundering, fraud, embezzlement and use of intermediaries
+6.3 Corruption, money laundering, fraud, embezzlement and use of intermediaries

 Corruption, trading in influence, money laundering, fraud and embezzlement are punishable offences under Norwegian law.
-IFE's employees and contracting parties must not commit or participate in criminal acts.
+IFE's employees and contracting parties must not commit or participate in criminal acts and shall comply with all laws relating to bribery, corruption, fraud and other prohibited business practices.

 If IFE's personnel are offered, or if they demand, receive or accept anything that could be perceived as advantageous in terms of influencing the exercising of their own or another party's position or office, or the execution of their work, this must be reported immediately to their immediate superior.
 This applies both in Norway and abroad.
-All employees have a duty to report any suspicions of such activity internally, through IFE's anonymous channel for reporting concern if appropriate.
+All employees have a duty to report any suspicions of such activity internally, through IFE's anonymous channel for reporting concerns if appropriate.